Quick Verdict

 The LANEIGE Lip Sleeping Mask has become one of the best-reviewed beauty products on Amazon, and the reputation is earned.
 The formula pairs vitamin C (to brighten and even lip tone) with an antioxidant berry complex that includes blueberry, cranberry, and strawberry seed oils.
 The gel-like texture is thicker than a balm but not as occlusive as Aquaphor, sitting in a sweet spot that deeply conditions lips overnight without transferring onto pillowcases.

-Apply a generous layer before bed and the transformation you wake up to -- visibly smoother, plumper, more even-toned lips -- is genuinely striking after just one use.
-It is not meant for daytime wear (the texture is too rich and doesn't sit well under lipstick), but as part of a nightly lip care routine it belongs next to your retinol and eye cream.
+Apply a generous layer before bed and lips can look smoother and feel more cushioned by morning, especially when dryness is the main issue.
+It is not meant for daytime wear (the texture is too rich and doesn't sit well under lipstick), but as part of a nightly lip care routine it is easy to keep in rotation.
 The berry scent is pleasant without being overpowering.

 - Vitamin C + antioxidant berry complex brightens lip tone over time